hasktorch/hasktorch/README.md

 The first one is maintained by [IOHK](https://iohk.io/).
 We use it because we depend on [haskell.nix](https://github.com/input-output-hk/haskell.nix), an alternative Haskell Nix infrastructure that we prefer over the default one provided by `nixpkgs`.
+The second cache is our own Hasktorch cache.
+Using these caches can speed up your builds tremendously.

 You can launch a Nix shell via